 However, Section 610 of the Building Regulations 2006 does not limit Council’s powers under the Local Government Act 1989 to instigate a drainage scheme or require an owner to perform drainage works.

 Your building surveyor must consider this report before issuing a building permit.

-- Issues relating to flooding or overland flow of water between adjoining properties need to be resolved between the private property owners involved.
-These issues are not the responsibility of the Hepburn Shire Council.
+Please note, the Legal Point of Discharge permit does not provide a plan of stormwater drains on your property.
+Issues relating to flooding or overland flow of water between adjoining properties need to be resolved between the private property owners involved.
+These issues are not the responsibility of Council.